crichters/UMWMusicSubmission/queries/README.md

 # rsmsdb Module Instructions

 ## Database Connection
-To connect to a MySQL database, make sure you create a `config.js` file inside the queries directory.
+To connect to a MySQL database, make sure you add the following to the `dev.js` file inside the config directory.
 The file should contain the following code:

 ```